Preparing Digital Identity for the Post-Quantum Era

 • Last updated

-In this blog we’ll be taking a closer look at Post Quantum Cryptography, and the measures being taken by the industry to secure digital identities in the post quantum era.
+Take a closer look at Post Quantum Cryptography, and the measures being taken by industry to secure digital identities in the post quantum era.

 Quantum computing poses several risks to digital identities due to its ability to break certain cryptographic algorithms that currently underpin secure communication and digital identity systems.
 Some of the risks include: